gabeklein/expressive-mvc/README.md

 <br/>
 <h1 id="overview-section">Overview</h1>

-By extending `Model`, classes can contain state and logic for components.
+By extending `Model`, classes you define will manage state and logic for components.
 Models are easy to define, use and even provide.
-They limit complexity, and help make components dumber without sacrificing features.
+They limit complexity, and help to write simpler components conveniently.

 When a static-methods are used in a component, an instance is found or created for its use.
-By watching what values are accessed on render, the hook itself will refresh and keep sync with them.
+By watching values accessed on render, the hook itself will refresh and keep sync with them.

 This behavior combines with actions, computed properties, events, and components themselves to facilitate a **M**odel-**V**iew-**C**ontroller pattern in React.